 A Outra Face da Lua

 At this gem of a Lisbon vintage store most things are sold by weight.
 From feminine and frilly 80s dresses to loud Hawaiian shirts and leather jackets, this vintage clothing boutique has it all – and charges by weight.
 Each item is tagged with a colour so you can guess the price.
-At the back you’ll find knick-knacks and collectables too.
+At the back you’ll find knick-knacks and second-hand collectables too.

 Ás de Espadas